okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app/main/index.md

 1. To start your integration submission, open the [OIN Manager](https://oinmanager.okta.com) and click **Start Submission Form**.

+1. Sign in to the OIN Manager with your Okta development org credentials.
+If you have multiple Okta orgs, select the org that contains your developed app integration.

-1. Sign in using your development org credentials and click **Add New Submission** to create a new submission instance.
+1. Click **Add New Submission** to create a new submission instance.

 1. If you want to review an in-progress submission, click **View** beside the name of your integration.

     > **Note:** If you need to update an integration, see [Update your published integration](#update-your-published-integration).

-1. Begin defining your submission by specifying details in the [General Settings](#configure-general-settings) and [protocol specific](#configure-protocol-specific-settings) tabs.
+1. Begin defining your submission by specifying details in the [General settings](#configure-general-settings) and [protocol specific](#configure-protocol-specific-settings) tabs.

 ### Configure general settings